xmos/fwk_voice/modules/lib_vnr/python/convert_model/README.rst

 6. Update defines in xtflm_conf.h

 The convert_model.py script automates the first 4 steps.
-To use the script, in the run
+Ensure you have installed Python 3 and the python requirements listed in requirements.txt in order to run the script.
+To use the script, run,

 .. code-block:: console